Climeworks launches second-generation direct air capture plant (DAC-3) in Italy as part of the Horizon 2020 research project STORE&GO

-Our new plant consists of three DAC collectors that use Climeworks’ latest technology and require less energy than the plant we installed in Hinwil.
+Our new plant consists of three direct air capture (DAC) collectors that use Climeworks’ latest technology and require less energy than the plant we installed in Hinwil.
 The plant will filter up to 150 tons of CO₂ from ambient air per year.
-Simultaneously, an alkaline electrolyser (1.2 MW) locally generates 240 cubic meters of renewable hydrogen per hour by making use of excess on-site photovoltaic energy.
+Simultaneously, an alkaline electrolyzer (1.2 MW) locally generates 240 cubic meters of renewable hydrogen per hour by making use of excess on-site photovoltaic energy.

-The captured CO₂ and renewable hydrogen are then catalytically methanated (a process called Power-to-Gas) in modular reactors by French company ATMOSTAT.
+The captured CO₂ and renewable hydrogen are then catalytically methane (a process called Power-to-Gas) in modular reactors by French company ATMOSTAT.
 The methane is then liquified and used to fuel natural gas lorries.

 The Horizon 2020 project is not our first involvement in Power-to-Fuel/Power-to-Methane work.
 Such work was first demonstrated in 2015 during a project consortium led by the Institute for Energy Technology and with partners Audi, the University of Applied Sciences Rapperswil, the Swiss Competence Centers for Energy Research, the Swiss Commission for Technology and Innovation, Energie Zurichsee Linz, Erdgas, EWJR, and Climeworks.

-Switching to renewables is a mandatory step to achieve a carbon neutral economy and to constrain global warming to safe limits.
+Switching to renewables is a mandatory step to achieve a carbon-neutral economy and mitigate climate change.
 The complete adoption of renewables will only be possible with sufficient large-volume energy storage, which at the moment is scarce in Europe.
 However, as the European Union plans to use 43% of renewable energy by 2030 and 50% by 2050, more energy storage is certainly needed.